 - The festivals: Portugal knows how to celebrate, with towns and cities across the country putting on street festivals for various occasions.
 These include the Santos festivals that mark Saints’ Days in June.
 The biggest festivals are found in Lisbon and Porto, where there is lots of eating, drinking and merrymaking in streets decorated in bright colours.

-- The golf: Portugal is heaven for golfing enthusiasts.
+- The golf: Living in Portugal is heaven for golfing enthusiasts.
 It is home to what are often described as the best courses in Europe or even the world!
 The top-rated courses include Monte Rei, Oitavos Dunes and Oceanico.

 - The weather: Portugal enjoys a mild climate all year round, with temperatures rarely dipping below 5°C in winter.
 Summers are hot and sunny, especially in the south, with an average July temperature in the Algarve of 24°C.